North East Weather

 North East Forecast

 Wednesday Cloudy.
-High (80%) chance of showers, most likely in the morning and afternoon.
-Snow falling above 600 metres.
-Possible hail in the afternoon and evening.
-Winds NW 20 to 30 km/h turning SW 25 to 35 km/h during the afternoon.
+High (80%) chance of showers, most likely in the early morning.
+Snow falling above 800 metres.
+Winds NW 25 to 35 km/h turning W 20 to 30 km/h before dawn.

 North East Weather Forecasts